Tmollerhoj/Regex-Tutorial/Regex-Tutorial/RegexTutorial.md

 Character classes defines sets of characters in our regex that can return a match.

-Some common character classes include "." matching any character, "\d" matching numerical characters, "\w" matching alphanumeric characters, and "\s" matching white spaces.
-These last three can be inversed by simply capitalizing. "\S" would match everything but white spaces.
+Some common character classes include `.` matching any character, `\d` matching numerical characters, `\w` matching alphanumeric characters, and `\s` matching white spaces.
+These last three can be inversed by simply capitalizing. `\S` would match everything but white spaces.

-In our regex "\d" would match numerical characters after the "@".
+In our regex `\d` would match numerical characters after the `@`.

 ### Flags

 Flags are modifiers that alter how a regex pattern is interpreted, and are placed after the second slash.
 They can change the behavior of the pattern matching process.
-Common flags include "g" global search, "i" case-insensitive search, and "m" multi-line search.
+Common flags include `g` global search, `i` case-insensitive search, and `m` multi-line search.

 However, we do not use flags in our regex.